Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to accept or present something or someone in their entirety, including both the good and bad aspects.
-The phrase "warts" doesn’t literally refer to physical warts but metaphorically to flaws or imperfections.
+The idiom "warts" doesn’t literally refer to physical warts but metaphorically to flaws or imperfections.

 Origin: